 to a private foundation.
 What do I need to do?

 Please read the Grant vs Gift policy document.
-If the proposal meets the criteria for a grant, contact us.
+If the proposal meets the criteria for a grant or agreement, contact us.
 If it is a gift, please contact the FHSU Foundation.

 What is a foundation?
 Is